zodiacg/awesome.rc/vicious/README.md

 Supported platforms: platform independent.

 - Arguments:
-  * takes optional time offset, in seconds, as an argument for example to calculate time zone differences, otherwise current time is formatted
+  * Takes optional time offset, in seconds, as an argument for example to calculate time zone differences, otherwise current time is formatted
 - Returns:
-  * returns the output of os.date, formatted by provided sequences
+  * Returns the output of os.date, formatted by provided sequences

 **vicious.widgets.dio**